 Eyewear that protects your child's eyes

-Each year, thousands of eye injuries could be prevented if more people would wear safety glasses or protective eyewear.
+Each year, thousands of eye injuries could possibly be prevented if more people would wear safety glasses or protective eyewear.

-And experts agree that 90 percent of these injuries could easily be prevented by wearing protective eyewear.
+And experts agree that 90 percent of these injuries could be prevented by wearing protective eyewear.
 For children, eye injuries happen mainly during sports and other active play.
 Kids should wear eye protection for the following sports and recreational activities:

 Paintball games also can be dangerous and are a growing cause of eye injuries among children and young adults.
 [Read more about paintball eye injuries.]